RetroReversing/retroReversing/categories/consoles/SegaMasterSystem.md

 ---

 # Developer Interviews
+One of the best ways to find out what it was like developing games for the SEGA Master System is to look at old developer interviews from Games Magazines published in the 90s.

 ## US Gold Interview
 SMS Power has re-posted an interview from **Zero** magazine issue 7 where they interview the game developers at **US Gold** on developing the games Impossible Mission and Gauntlet.